snoopyBear/snoopyTimeWork/README.md

 ## Known Bugs

 - Select all text with Ctrl+A and changing color will delete the whole textArea div
-- Change font size or color sometimes delete the text before for some reason???

 ## Credits